 Network thinking has advanced at a rapid pace over the past decade, providing enormous potential for sustainable agro-ecosystem management.
 Here we have shown the utility of these techniques for constructing and analysing agricultural systems at multiple scales (Fig. 3), highlighting the recent advances that now allow for a more complete evaluation of how networks influence the ecosystem services generated by the social and ecological components, and a roadmap for how this could be applied to the agricultural environment.
 However, research is needed within this field (Table 2), and further advances are likely to yield significant improvements in our understanding of agricultural ecosystems.
 Furthermore, through constructing and analysing social and ecological networks in agricultural regions there is the potential to use this information predictively to determine the resilience of these systems to future environmental changes – something which is necessary in the face of the global water-energy-food nexus.

 Table 2.
-Major research questions, applications or challenges associated with network thinking in agro-ecosystems.
+Major research questions, applications or challenges, potential options for analytical methods and the intended outcomes associated with network thinking in agro-ecosystems.